 Swing Down on the Ball

-The overhead smash shot is executed using a downward motion.
+The overhead smash is executed using a downward motion.
 Since you will be striking the ball well above you, the downward motion serves two purposes: First, it allows you to keep the ball within the court boundaries.
 Second, it creates a high bounce on contact, making it more difficult for your opponent to reach the ball.

 Keep Your Elbow Straight during the arm swing.
 The point of contact is in front of you above your head, and slightly to your side.
 As mentioned previously, you do not want to bring the racket as far back as you would on the serve.